japila-books/apache-spark-internals/docs/scheduler/MapOutputTracker.md

 NOTE: getMapSizesByExecutorId gets the map outputs for all the partitions (despite the method's signature).

-In the end, getMapSizesByExecutorId <<convertMapStatuses, converts shuffle map outputs>> (as `MapStatuses`) into the collection of xref:storage:BlockManagerId.adoc[]s with their blocks and sizes.
+In the end, getMapSizesByExecutorId <<convertMapStatuses, converts shuffle map outputs>> (as `MapStatuses`) into the collection of storage:BlockManagerId.md[]s with their blocks and sizes.

-getMapSizesByExecutorId is used when BlockStoreShuffleReader is requested to xref:shuffle:BlockStoreShuffleReader.adoc#read[read combined records for a reduce task].
+getMapSizesByExecutorId is used when BlockStoreShuffleReader is requested to shuffle:BlockStoreShuffleReader.md#read[read combined records for a reduce task].

 == [[unregisterShuffle]] Deregistering Map Output Status Information of Shuffle Stage